willurmston/breakpoints.js/README.md

 # breakpoints.js
 Tiny library that fires callbacks when the browser window enters or exits width breakpoints.
 Yes, I know, there are several things that do this already.
 But they all either depend on jQuery or have ugly APIs.
 So here you go.
+See an example [here](http://urmston.xyz/breakpoints-js-example/example.html).

 ## How 2 use
 ```javascript